ionutbalosin/faster-jvm-start-up-techniques/README.md

 ### Resident Set Size (RSS) / Proportional Set Size (PSS)

 When multiple JVM instances are running on the same host and the archives are shared, the overall memory is implicitly reduced.
-In order to measure it I recommend looking at the [RSS](https://en.wikipedia.org/wiki/Resident_set_size) and [PSS](https://en.wikipedia.org/wiki/Proportional_set_size) of each process by using the [pmap](https://www.labcorner.de/cheat-sheet-understanding-the-pmap1-output/) command (known to provide the most accurate information) .
+To measure it I recommend looking at the [RSS](https://en.wikipedia.org/wiki/Resident_set_size) and [PSS](https://en.wikipedia.org/wiki/Proportional_set_size) of each process by using the [pmap](https://www.labcorner.de/cheat-sheet-understanding-the-pmap1-output/) command (known to provide the most accurate information) .

 Assuming there are 2 running processes and PIDs were incrementally assigned